 All animals need sleep, and obviously horses are no different.
-But while we need to lay down to sleep, horses can sleep while standing up and while lying down, although they only enjoy REM (rapid eye movement) sleep, which is a very deep sleep, while lying down.
+So, do horses sleep standing up?
+While we need to lie down to sleep, horses can sleep while standing up and while lying down, although they only enjoy REM (rapid eye movement) sleep, which is a very deep sleep, while lying down.

 There are three stages of sleep for horses, with deep sleep or “slow-wave sleep” being the second stage.
 Horses typically experience deep sleep while standing up.
 The third stage of sleep, REM, should only occur when a horse is lying down due to the need for complete muscle relaxation.

 Most horses will only sleep for approximately three hours within a 24-hour period, although young foals can sleep for longer than adult horses.

 A horse can only get enough sleep each day if they feel mentally and physically ready to sleep and are in an environment where they feel safe.
 If living out in a herd environment, often one horse will remain alert on their feet while other members of the group lie down to sleep.

 What if a horse doesn’t get enough sleep?